chanzuckerberg/czid-cli/README.md

 ### Configuration Options

-- `secret`: a secret used to persistently authenticate with IDSeq.
+- `secret`: a secret used to persistently authenticate with CZ ID.
 Generated by running: `idseq login --persistent`
 - `accepted_user_agreement`: set to `Y` if the user has accepted the user agreement.
 Setting this manually means you accept the user agreement.
 Also set via: `idseq accept-user-agreement`

 ## Differences from version 1